 A phase-out of the most dangerous industrial agriculture and factory farming practices.

 Universal health care with an emphasis on prevention, nutrition, and wellness promotion.

 Energy independence and the conversion of US and global agriculture, transportation, and utilities to conservation practices and renewable energy.

 Our website, publications, research, and campaign staff provide an important service for hundreds of thousands of consumers and community activists every month.
 Our media team provides background information, interviews, and story ideas to television and radio producers and journalists on a daily basis - from national television networks to the alternative press.

 The Organic Consumers Association does not sell, lease, give-away, disclose or otherwise release your email or other information to other organizations or individuals.
-Our practice is to send very minimal email, normally once per week, unless there is a pressing issue in your local area.
+Our practice is to send very minimal email, normally 2-3 per month.

 The Organic Consumers Association is a public interest organization dedicated to promoting health justice and sustainability.
 A central focus of the OCA is building a healthy, equitable, and sustainable system of food production and consumption.
 We are a global clearinghouse for information and grassroots technical assistance.

 OCA may contact you concerning our work or the work of our coalition partners.
 We will not give your name to other organizations.
 You may be notified about participating with outreach educational activities such as: lectures, media interviews, demonstrations, teach-ins, phone trees, newsletters (Organic Bytes), website updates, leaflet distribution, book sales, etc.